-- 1. Remove the six screws (M2x5) that secure the base cover to the palm-rest and keyboard assembly. - 2.
-Loosen the four captive screws that secure the base cover to the palm-rest and keyboard assembly. - NOTE: Loosening the two captive screws located in the front of the computer creates a gap which can be used to pry and lift the base cover off the palm-rest and keyboard assembly. - 3.
+- 1. Loosen the four captive screws (M2x5) that secure the base cover to the palm-rest and keyboard assembly. - 2.
+Remove the six screws (M2x5) that secure the base cover to the palm-rest and keyboard assembly.

+- NOTE: Loosening the two captive screws located in the front of the computer creates a gap which can be used to pry and lift the base cover off the palm-rest and keyboard assembly. - 3.
 Starting from the gap created at the left-bottom corner, pry open the base cover.
 Work your way around the bottom edge and bottom-right corner of the base cover. - 4.
-Lift the base cover off the palm-rest and keyboard assembly. - NOTE: The following steps are applicable only if you want to further remove any other component from your computer. - 5.
+Lift the base cover off the palm-rest and keyboard assembly. - i) NOTE: The following steps are applicable only if you want to further remove any other component from your computer. - 5.
 Using the pull tab, disconnect the battery cable from the system board. - 6.
 Turn your computer over and press the power button for 20 seconds to drain the flea power.